-Exelon PowerLabs has developed a long-standing reputation for delivering high quality calibrations and engineering services in an A2LA accredited laboratory.
+Exelon PowerLabs has developed a long-standing reputation for delivering high quality calibrations and technical services in an A2LA accredited laboratory.
 Throughout the years, PowerLabs has accumulated a diverse team of experts, highly knowledgeable in calibration, testing, and analysis.

 Among the many, Cory Peters stands out as he has dedicated his career to metrology.
 His experience, military background, and thorough understanding of metrological science have made him an invaluable asset to PowerLabs.